Tech-sas/Playbook/src/05-CSS-Basics/index.md

 Currently we can change the style of any HTML element.
 But what if you want to have some elements styled different than others?

-With html, we can set classes on our HTML elements and then style the classes.
+With HTML, we can set classes on our HTML elements and then style the classes.
 With classes we can even share styles between different HTML elements.

 ~~~
 <style>